Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 The benefits of each model will depend on which target audience connects best with your vision and the product you offer.

-Let’s look in detail at how both free trials and demos benefit your company (and customers) along with their drawbacks.
+Let’s look in detail at how both free trials and demos benefit your company (and customers), along with their drawbacks.

 If we are talking about the benefits of a free trial, the first thing you have to begin with is the PQL or product-qualified lead.
 These are leads that have signed up for your self-serve trial.
-They have the benefit of forming their own opinion about your product and experience the “Aha Moment” on their own.
+They have the benefit of forming their own opinion about your product and experiencing the “Aha Moment” on their own.

 Thus, they are much warmer than the majority of MQLs that will come into your pipeline.
 If you have users who convert, you can then actively monitor them and see their specific actions.
 This information makes it easier to remove any obstacles for other users, so everyone has a uniform and optimized user journey.